-Hydrocarbon gas liquids (2010 Forward)
+Hydrocarbon Gas Liquids (2010 Forward)

 Hydrocarbon gas liquids (HGL) cover natural gas liquids (ethane, propane, normal butane, isobutane, and natural gasoline) and refinery olefins (ethylene, propylene, butylene, and isobutylene).
 Refinery olefins are olefins produced at refineries and do not include olefins produced by the manufacturing industries.
 The State Energy Data System (SEDS) estimates HGL consumption for the residential, commercial, industrial, and transportation sectors.
-SEDS assumes the small amount of propane used by the electric power sector is already included in waste oil (propane liquid), which is not primary energy and therefore not included in SEDS consumption estimates, and in supplemental gaseous fuels (propaneair), which is accounted for in SEDS natural gas consumption estimates, and not estimated separately for HGL.
+SEDS assumes that, except for propane, all other HGL products are consumed only by the industrial sector.

-For 2010 forward, the U.S. Energy Information Administration (EIA) publishes U.S. products supplied data for total HGL and the nine HGL products in the Petroleum Supply Annual (PSA), which are used to define U.S. consumption in SEDS:
+For 2010 forward, the U.S. Energy Information Administration (EIA) publishes U.S. products supplied data for total HGL and the nine HGL products, which are used to define U.S. consumption in SEDS:

-HLTCPUS = hydrocarbon gas liquids total consumption in the United States in t housand d harr els:
+HLTCPUS = hydrocarbon gas liquids total consumption in the United States s, in t housand d barr els;